GEOS-DEV/GEOS/src/coreComponents/schema/docs/InternalWellbore.rst

 nr                        integer_array  required Number of elements in the radial direction
 nt                        integer_array  required Number of elements in the tangent direction
 nz                        integer_array  required Number of elements in the z-direction within each mesh block
+positionTolerance         real64         1e-10    A position tolerance to verify if a node belong to a nodeset
 rBias                     real64_array   {-0.8}   Bias of element sizes in the radial direction
 radius                    real64_array   required Wellbore radius
 theta                     real64_array   required Tangent angle defining geometry size: 90 for quarter, 180 for half and 360 for full wellbore geometry